 - Singers who perform with a piano or guitar accompanist, in a duo line-up

 Singing pianists are also popular for laid-back events, such as receptions or dinners.
 Generally, they will sing jazz or pop songs, in a similar fashion to Michael Buble or Elton John.
-On Encore, we have over 170 great singing pianists available to book in the UK!
+On Encore, hiring a singing pianist is easy, as we have over 170 great singing pianists available to book in the UK!

 It’s also possible to hire singing harpists, who are popular at weddings, and singing accordionists, who are popular during Oktoberfest!